Levike34/RustPrograms/Game_Downloader/README.md

 Games:  Pixelland, Voxelland, Star Alliance.

-To get started, download the latest release and start the application.
+To get started, download the latest release and start the application at https://github.com/Levike34/RustPrograms/releases/tag/0.1.0 .